 At first glance, Square’s pricing can seem very attractive when compared to our vendor’s flat rate options.
 It is important, however, to understand that Square offers different processing rates based on the method of entry of the card, i.e. what method was used to run the payment - card present (cheaper) or card not present (more common).

 Square's retail rate (2.6% + .10¢) is only realized if you swipe/dip the credit or debit card through their card reader, meaning the card must be present for the transaction.

 Additionally, Square is not integrated with Jackrabbit.
 Jackrabbit’s ePayment Partners are integrated with the software which saves you from having to manually enter the payments into Jackrabbit.
 Time spent by you for data entry costs you money!

-Jackrabbit’s ePayment Partners have always offered Meet or Beat Pricing.
+Jackrabbit’s ePayment Partners have always offered competitive pricing.
 Integrating full-featured software like Jackrabbit with an ePayment processor is a VERY significant and costly undertaking.
-We decided to integrate with two providers so that our clients would have a choice.
+We decided to integrate with three providers so that our clients would have a choice.
 We vetted our partners, who are established in our industry, and understand our customers and their markets.
 They provide the service our customers need and promise to discuss your effective rates openly and comparatively with any other vendor.